cognix-labs/promptlab/docs/README.md

 #### Model

 PromptLab needs two models to work properly.
-An inference model for prompt inference and some "LLM as judge" metrics.
+An completion model for prompt completion and some "LLM as judge" metrics.
 And an embedding model for generating embeddings for some metrics.

 Fields definition: